fastvideo/gpu-camera-sample/README.md

 * Main application thread to control app GUI and other threads.
 * Image acquisition from a camera thread which controls camera data acquisition and CUDA-based image processing thread.
 * CUDA-based image processing thread.
-Controls RAW data processing as well as async data writing thread and OpenGL renderer thread.
+Controls RAW data processing, async data writing thread, and OpenGL renderer thread.
 * OpenGL rendering thread.
 Renders processed data into OpenGL surface.
 * Async data writing thread.
-Writes processed JPEG data to SSD or streams processed video.
+Writes processed JPEG/MJPEG data to SSD or streams processed video.

 Here we've implemented the simplest approach for camera application.
 Camera driver is writing raw data to memory ring buffer, then we copy data from that ring buffer to GPU for computations.
 Full image processing pipeline is done on GPU, so we need just to collect processed frames at the output.